 AGR expense history - A written record on our form of 5 consecutive tax years of allowable expenses prior to the year immediately preceding the insurance year.
-We must be able to verify the accuracy of this record using farm tax forms or amendments to such forms that have been submitted to the IRS, or other records approved by us on an individual case basis.
+We must be able to verify the accuracy of this record using farm tax forms or amendments to such forms that have been submitted to the IRS and supporting verifiable records requested by us on an individual case basis.

 AGR income history - A written record on our form of 5 consecutive tax years of allowable income prior to the year immediately preceding the insurance year.
-We must be able to verify the accuracy of this record using farm tax forms or amendments to such forms that have been submitted to the IRS, or other records approved by us on an individual case basis.
+We must be able to verify the accuracy of this record using farm tax forms or amendments to such forms that have been submitted to the IRS and supporting verifiable records requested by us on an individual case basis.